matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: Availability: Will I be able to access my data now and when I need it?
 Percentages of time an application provides the operations expected of it.
 Durability: Will my data be available after 10 or 100 or 1000 years?
 Examples of measuring availability and durability:
-4, 9's - 99.99, 11, 9;s - 99.999999999.
+4, 9's - "99.99", 11, 9's - "99.999999999".
 Typically, an availability of four nines is considered very good.
 Typically,
 a durability of eleven nines is considered very good.

 214) Durability?
 Answer: What does a durability of 11 9's mean?
-If you store one million files for then million years, you would expect to lose one file.
+If you store one million files for thn million years, you would expect to lose one file.
 Why should, durability be high?
 Because we hate losing data.
-Once we lose dara, it is gone.
+Once we lose data, it is gone.

 215) Increasing Availability and Durability of Databases?
+Answer:
-Answer: Increase Availability: Have multiple standbys available or distribute the database: in multiple regions, in multiple zones.
+Increase Availability: Have multiple standbys available or distribute the database: in multiple regions, in multiple zones.
 Increase Durability: Multiple copies of data (standbys, snapshots, transaction logs and replicas).
 In multiple zones, in multiple regions.
 Replicating data comes with its own challenges.

 216) RTO and RPO?
 Answer: Imagine a financial transaction being lost.
 Imagine a trade being lost.
 Imaging a stock exchange going down for